-No, all letter should be submitted electronically by evaluators using Letters by Liaison, the AADSAS Recommender Portal.
-You will submit the evaluators name and email address.
+No, evaluators should submit all letters electronically using Letters by Liaison, the AADSAS Recommender Portal.
+You will submit the evaluator's name and email address.
 The status of letters of recommendation can be monitored through AADSAS.
 Complete instructions are available through the AADSAS Application Instructions online.

 Do you retain letters of recommendation from one application cycle to the next?

 No. Letters of recommendation are not retained from one application cycle to the next.
-If you reapply, it is necessary to obtain new letters of recommendation for that application cycle.
-Remember, all letters of recommendation should be submitted through AADSAS.
+If you reapply, it is necessary to obtain new letters of recommendation for each application cycle.
+All letters of recommendation must be submitted through AADSAS.
 (Refer to the previous question on whom to approach about recommendation letters.)

 What about recommendation letters from prominent persons?

 If the prominent person has had the opportunity to get to know the applicant well, the Admissions Committee will review this additional information.
 Perfunctory letters of recommendation add little to the applicant's credentials.
-(Refer to the question concerning maximum number of additional letters of recommendation.)
+(Refer to the previous question on whom to approach about recommendation letters.)

 Will I be interviewed as part of the application procedure?

 Applicants who are residents of West Virginia are usually interviewed, although the Admissions Committee may elect not to interview an unrealistic applicant.
-The committee will review AADSAS and supplemental application materials to select non-resident applicants are also invited for an interview, depending on their academic qualifications.
+The committee will review AADSAS and supplemental application materials to select non-resident applicants to invite for an interview, depending on the applicant's academic qualifications.